jcs-instructor/mobtimer/mobtimer-vscode/CONTRIBUTING.md

 ### Subsequent
 1. From terminal in top directory for the project: `vsce package`
 2. Find file mobtimer-vscode.vsix.
-For Mac, I found it in Documents,then copied to Downloads
+For Mac, I found it in Documents,then copied to Downloads.
 3. To install in your vscode, from terminal:

 ```
-     cd <file location>
+     cd <location of vsix (see step 2)>
      code --install-extension mobtimer-vscode.vsix
 ```
-4. To install in vscode on other machines, copy the vsix file to a directory, and then follow instructions in the previous step.
+4. To install in vscode on other machines, download the vsix file to a directory on that machine, and then follow instructions in the previous step.

 ## Publish extension